A Frank and Civilized Conversation About Fees, Scope, and the Work Ahead.

 A little lonely.

-The second marriage is three weeks post-affair.
+The second marriage is three weeks past the discovery of an affair.

-Phones are checked.
+Phones are being checked.

 Sleep is fractured.

-You are imprecise.
+You are being imprecise.

 Not preference.